-- External memory (recommended: ACA22-USB-C (EEC)) - USB-C to USB-A adapter (only if you use a different external memory than the recommended one) - USB cable to connect the USB-C port of the device with the computer - Computer with VT100 terminal emulation (for example PuTTY) or a serial terminal
+- External memory (recommended: ACA21/ACA22) - ▶ USB-C to USB-A adapter (only if you use a different external memory than the recommended one) - ▶ USB cable to connect the USB-C port of the device with the computer - Computer with VT100 terminal emulation (for example PuTTY) or a serial terminal

-- □ Plug the external memory into your computer. - □ In the root directory of the external memory, add an empty file named recovery.txt. - □ Plug the external memory into the device. - Restart the device. - □ Observe the LEDs while the device boots.
+Perform the following steps: □ Plug the external memory into your computer. □ In the root directory of the external memory, add an empty file named recovery.txt. □ Plug the external memory into the device.
+Restart the device.
+Observe the LEDs while the device boots.
 When the Status LED flashes alternately red and green, the device has successfully booted into the Recovery Mode.